Toru630/Nakahara-Seminar/README.md

-# Nakahara-Seminar

-The programs that used for managing docs and spreadsheets in Nakahara Seminar.
+These codes are written by a university sutudent, not majore in Conmupter science and other relevant field, so some of them are not efficient, but it will work correctly.
-Programming skill is not well, so if you find any issues, notice me.
+If you find any mistakes, notice me.